mudthomas/playlist_maker/README.md

 # Crown claimer
-A playlist generator using the APIs of Spotify and last.fm.
+A playlist generator using the APIs of last.fm, and either Spotify or Tidal.

 ## Background
 Discord is a communications platform where people with similar intrests meet on servers.
 Some of these servers make use of different bots for fun or utility.